Gurupradeep/CIFAR-10-Object-Recognition-in-Images/README.md

 * Wide_Residual_Network.ipynb contains the implementaion of Wide residual Networks
 * SimpleCNN.ipynb contains code of a simple CNN which gives more than 90 percent accuracy on cifar-10.

+# Procedure followed
+* ResNet and Wide residual models have been trained from scratch
+* VGG is trained with the help of transfer learning.
+Here the models weights are initialised with ones obtained from training on ImageNet
+* All the hyperparameters are kept constant for all the models while training.

 ## TODO : Quick start, Procedure followed and Comparison of various models.